 UBS completes migration of Credit Suisse clients in Switzerland

-UBS has completed the migration of all Swiss-booked clients of Credit Suisse, which it took over in 2023.
+UBS has completed the migration of Swiss-booked clients of Credit Suisse, which it took over in 2023.
 The bank has now completed the migration of all former Credit Suisse clients to UBS infrastructure globally, it said on Wednesday.

 +Get the most important news from Switzerland in your inbox